kawabatas/activejob-google_cloud_tasks/README.md

 ```

 Write the Job class and code to use it.

-Note: The argument is one and it must be hash.
+Note: perform argument is one and it must be hash.

 ``` ruby
 class SampleJob < ApplicationJob